Dental material: Types

-Polycarboxylate cement have decent compressive strength to resists amalgam condensation and are acidic but less acidic than phosphate cements due to it having a higher molecular weight and polyacrylic acid being a weaker acid than phosphoric acid.
-They also form a strong bond with dentine and enamel allowing it to form a coronal seal.
-In addition it is an electrical and thermal insulator while also releasing fluoride rendering it bacteriostatic, furthermore it being radio-opaque makes it an excellent lining material.
+Polycarboxylate cement has the compressive strength to resist amalgam condensation.
+It is acidic, but less acidic than phosphate cements due to it having a higher molecular weight and polyacrylic acid being weaker than phosphoric acid.
+It forms a strong bond with dentine and enamel, allowing it to form a coronal seal.
+In addition, it is an electrical and thermal insulator while also releasing fluoride, rendering it bacteriostatic.
+It is also radio-opaque, making it an excellent lining material.

-Care has to be taken in handling such material as it has a strong bond with stainless steel instruments once it sets.
+Care has to be taken in handling such material, as it has a strong bond with stainless steel instruments once it sets.

-Commonly used as luting agents or as cavity base materials, however they tend to be rubbery during its setting reaction and adhere to stainless steel instruments thus most operators would prefer not to use them in deep cavities.
+Polycarboxylate cement is commonly used as a luting agents or as a cavity base material.
+However, it tends to be rubbery during its setting reaction and adheres to stainless steel instruments, so most operators prefer not to use it in deep cavities.

-It is usually supplied as a power containing Zinc Oxide and a liquid containing aqueous Polyacrylic acid.
-The reaction consists of an acid base reaction with Zinc oxide reacting with the acid groups in polyacid to form a reaction product of unreacted zinc oxide cores bound by a salt matrix with polyacrylic acid chains cross linking with zinc ions.
+It is usually supplied as a power containing zinc oxide and a liquid containing aqueous polyacrylic acid.
+The reaction consists of an acid base reaction with zinc oxide reacting with the acid groups in polyacid.
+This forms a reaction product of unreacted zinc oxide cores bound by a salt matrix, with polyacrylic acid chains cross linking with zinc ions.